MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

   - Alice can create a new exchange by just posting to it (with sr3_post or sr_cpost) if it meets the naming rules.

-Usually an sr_sarra run by a pump administrator will read from an exchange such as xs_Alice_mydata, retrieve the data corresponding to Alice´s *post* message, and make it available on the pump, by re-announcing it on the xpublic exchange.
+Usually an sr_sarra run by a pump administrator will read from an exchange such as xs_Alice_mydata, retrieve the data corresponding to Alice´s *post* notification message, and make it available on the pump, by re-announcing it on the xpublic exchange.